 Related Reading: Best Riddles for Kids of all Grades (With Answers)!

-Tips to use ASL
+6 Tips to Use ASL

 - Make sure your hands are steady while communicating.
 It is like reading a book.
 If you move your hands around too fast or shake them too much, it is the equivalent of reading a book on a fast-moving train – avoidable and not so rewarding.

-- Fix a distance from your body to keep the hands at while making gestures.
+- Fix a distance from your body to keep your hands at while making gestures.
 The other person should be able to see them.
 Imagine the headache it would cause if you were watching a movie and the screen came closer to you and went further away without any notice.

 - A major difference between English and ASL is the flow of sign language letters.
 Think beforehand and then communicate to avoid a spontaneous game of stone, paper, scissors!
-Always remember, the other person is anticipating your gestures, and bouncing hands will confuse them.
+Always remember the other person is anticipating your gestures, and bouncing hands will confuse them.

-- Your palm should face the other person you are trying to communicate to, and hence the gestures should be correctly positioned for them to understand, and not mirrored according to your position.
+- Your palm should face the other person you are trying to communicate to, and hence, the gestures should be correctly positioned for them to understand and not mirrored according to your position.

 - Lastly, there are many deviations from the sign language alphabet for letters.
 Study them and use an agreed-upon alternative from the ABC sign language to avoid confusion.
 Remember, the difference in gestures could make you or the other person feel like you are reading a doctor’s prescription – where only the chemist can truly understand the handwriting!

-Remember that learning the sign language letters and the alphabet is an important task for deaf or hard of hearing people, and it does not have to be boring for the people around them.
+Remember that learning the sign language letters and the alphabet is an important task for deaf or hard-of-hearing people, and it does not have to be boring for the people around them.

 How do you then ensure that ASL is fun for the learners?
-With the resources available on the internet, and various methodologies, here are the best ways to incorporate fun in the learning process:
+With the resources available on the internet and various methodologies, here are the best ways to incorporate fun in the learning process:

 Visual or video aid

-While it may seem like a task to make hand gestures on your own or may prove to be a challenge for shy kids, using videos and pictures to identify and replicate hand gestures could prove to be a game-changer.
-This could be great especially for learners that do not express their frustrations very easily.
+While it may seem like a task to make hand gestures on your own or may prove to be a challenge for shy kids, using videos and pictures to identify and replicate hand gestures could prove to be a game-changer, this could be great, especially for learners that do not express their frustrations very easily.

 ASL-friendly storytellers put up stories that can be easily understood and then discussed – allowing not only a better grasp of the sign language alphabet but also better development of the thinking skills for the learner.